 Your doctor may also prescribe a combination of these treatments depending on the severity and extent of your hair loss.

 Some men with alopecia areata opt for scalp micropigmentation (SMP).
 This is a cosmetic treatment that involves tattooing tiny dots of ink across the scalp to look like a full shaved head.
-SMP is an effective way to hide AA-related hair loss.
+SMP is an effective way to hide AA-related hair loss, but some people end up with scalp micropigmentation regrets if they rush into it.
+Take time to research all available treatment options before deciding which is best for you.

 Can you get alopecia areata treatment on the NHS?